FrankSalmick/MacroJS/readme.md

 # MacroJS
-MacroJS is a CLI macro recorder/player that supports waiting for content to appear on screen.
+MacroJS is a CLI macro recorder/player that is capable of analyzing and adapting to the content on the screen.
 It's written in NodeJS and is cross-platform.
 At this point it's almost ready to be called version 1, it just needs an easier install process, and the editor needs a real frontend.

 # Screenshots